roselandroche/roselandroche/README.md

 - Learning more about Docker, Testing, and GraphQL

 - Learning more programming languages (ex.
-Java)
+Java, PHP, Drupal)

 ### :airplane: Fun facts: